Part VI. Utilities

 E. Highway crossings should be grouped at one location whenever practical, and as near as possible to right angles to the center of the road.

-F. New overhead installations crossing existing or proposed nonlimited access highways shall provide a minimum of 18 feet of vertical clearance or at a minimum height as established by the National Electric Safety Code (see 24VAC30-151-760), whichever is greater.
+F. New overhead installations crossing existing or proposed nonlimited access highways shall provide a minimum of 18 feet of vertical clearance or at a minimum height as established by the standards and specifications set forth in the terms of the permit, whichever is greater.
 The overlashing of telecommunications lines onto existing lines or strand is not considered a new overhead installation.

-G. Existing overhead utilities that are found to be in horizontal or vertical conflict, or both, with proposed traffic control devices or signage, or both, shall be adjusted, at no cost to VDOT, to provide an unobstructed view for the traveling public and the appropriate clearance from traffic control devices or signage.
+G. Existing overhead utilities that are found to be in horizontal or vertical conflict with proposed traffic control devices or signage shall be adjusted, at the permittee's expense, to provide an unobstructed view for the traveling public and the appropriate clearance from traffic control devices or signage.

-H. The vertical clearance for all new overhead installations parallel to an existing or proposed highway and within nonlimited access rights-of-way shall be in compliance with standards as specified in the National Electric Safety Code (see 24VAC30-151-760).
+H. The vertical clearance for all new overhead installations parallel to an existing or proposed highway and within nonlimited access rights-of-way shall be in compliance with standards as specified in the terms of the permit.
 The overlashing of telecommunications lines onto existing lines or strand is not considered a new overhead installation.

 I. When crossing a median, all poles or other overhead facilities shall be placed to maintain an adequate clear zone in each direction.